Asad-Ismail/Real_World_ML/README.md

 ### [`/Use_Cases/`](./Use_Cases/) - Production Examples

+Use the [Use Cases Guide](./Use_Cases/README.md) to see which examples run locally, which ones need Spark/Kafka, and which ones require external API keys.

 **[Real-Time Data Processing](./Use_Cases/RealTimeDataProcessing/)**
 - Complete Kafka + Spark streaming pipeline
 - ML model inference on streaming data